Wastus/snapraid-aio-script/README.md

 The script supports two command line arguments to override the default behaviour:
   - Script config file path: provides an alternative script config file path.
 Add `--config <path>`.
 Example `snapraid-aio-script.sh --config /home/alternate_config.sh`
   - Override sync protection: execute a forced sync, useful after a warning.
 Add `--force-sync`.
 It can be used along with `--config`.
+	- You can schedule this as a task but keep it disabled, to execute it manually to pass a WARNING.

 It is tested on OMV6 and OMV7, but will work on other distros.
 In such case you may have to change the mail binary or SnapRAID location.